InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-12-xscreensaver.md

         webcollage -root -driftnet 'sudo driftnet -a'
       - X If you ran the additional commands, then use:
         X webcollage -root -driftnet 'driftnet -a'

+DISCLAIMER:
+The information contained within this article is purely hypothetical, and intended for educational purposes
+(i.e., to demonstrate how a red team organization may be structured and operate).